uit-no/hpc-doc/applications/chemistry/ADF/Band.rst

 Usage
 ======

 The ADF/BAND suite of software is currently installed as precompiled binaries on Stallo.
 We install the intel-mpi version, since it has proven to collaborate the better with our mpi setup.
-We generally advise to run ADF on more than one node, unless you do know that your particular problem does not make the code scale well.
+We generally advise to run Band on more than one node, unless you do know that your particular problem does not make the code scale well.

 Use